 As Christians we know that man is prone to all sorts of evil, but we often forget that man is also prone to all sorts of stupidity.
 Much damage is done by well meaning people who embrace a bad cause – they aren’t trying to do evil, just the opposite in fact, but evil is done because these “good” people are acting out of their ignorance.

-In Economics this well meant ignorance often causes serious harm.
+In Economics this well-meant ignorance often causes serious harm.
 One telling example involves child labor.
 We abhor child labor, especially when the alternative is sending these same kids to school instead.
 But some years back, when a compassionate campaign against child labor moved Nike and Reebok to close plants in Pakistan and lay off 50,000 child workers in Bangladesh, these children didn’t go to school instead.
 The reason they were working in the first place was because they needed the very basics of life, so when they were laid off, thousands of them turned to prostitution, crime or simply starved to death1.
 Compassion, coupled with ignorance, forced these children from a barely tolerable situation to one that was much, much worse.

-Youth maybe even more susceptible to doing the wrong thing for the right reasons.
+Youth are even more susceptible to doing the wrong thing for the right reasons.
 Enthusiasm combined with inexperience results in an ardent teen who just wants to “Do something!” and off they go, in exactly the wrong direction.

 The truth is, it is not through trade, but through the lack of it that rich countries victimize the poor.
-Yes, if there was only a fixed amount of wealth to go around, then any country that got more wealth could only have done so by taking wealth away from someone else.
+Now, if there was only a fixed amount of wealth to go around, then any country that got more wealth could only have done so by taking wealth away from someone else.
 But wealth can be created – there can be more to go around.
 And trade is one important way to create more wealth.

 Create wealth via trade?
 How can that be done?
 Let me demonstrate by way of a couple of illustrations.